 All the internals are wrapped within a glass-filled polycarbonate exterior to ensure vibrations are kept to a minimum - and despite being essentially plastic, it doesn't look cheap at all.

-In tune with 2015's Play:5, the PlayBase has capacitive touch controls at the top so you can tap and swipe without having visually unappealing buttons to stare at.
+In tune with 2015's Play:5, as well as the Sonos One, Sonos One SL, Sonos Move and Sonos Beam, the Playbase has capacitive touch controls at the top so you can tap and swipe without having visually unappealing buttons to stare at.

 - Capacitive touch controls